MATHEMATICS 1 - 2022/3

 The learning and teaching methods include:

-- Lectures (4 hrs/wk for 10 weeks, 2 hrs/wk for 1 week) to revise underpinning prior learning and bring students from varying background to a common level of knowledge, and to introduce new concepts and techniques and provide illustrative examples and applications.
+- Lectures and pre-recorded captured content to revise underpinning prior learning and bring students from varying background to a common level of knowledge, and to introduce new concepts and techniques and provide illustrative examples and applications.

 - Recommended wider reading of matching sections of relevant recommended texts.